Helping San Diego Understand Asylum And How To Apply

 People who have fled their homeland because of persecution can apply to stay in the United States under asylum.
 There are many benefits of attaining asylum; you can travel abroad, you will have permission to work in the United States and you will have put in place a path forward to permanent residency and citizenship.
 The only requirement is that you prove that you have been persecuted or fear persecution in your home country.

 The Law Office of Matthew H. Springmeyer works with people who are seeking asylum in the United States.
 Attorney Springmeyer is a lawyer who practices both criminal defense and immigration law.
-He offers a broad-based legal knowledge with a strong immigration and asylum focus.
+He offers broad-based legal knowledge with a strong immigration and asylum focus.

+People can move to the country if they are afraid of persecution in their homeland.
 Persecution is a human rights violation.
 If you feel your life is in danger or that you are targeted in your home country because of your religion, ethnicity, nationality, social group or politics, and your home government refuses to protect you, you may be eligible to apply for asylum in the United States.

 There are many examples of what may constitute persecution of a particular social group.
 Some of these involve: